Now that I have your attention.

 In drafting our contracts, we do usually pull some language from other contracts, such as confidential information language.
 However, the core agreement is almost always unique to the specific client before us and when we do use prior language, we nearly always revise it to customize it for the specific client and the specific transaction.

 From having written thousands of China agreements, we know there are certain issues that need to be resolved pretty much every time.
-So we work with our clients to identify those issues and then we work with them on how they want to deal with those issues and then we put the agreement together to achieve the goals our client has told us it has.
+So we work with our clients to identify those issues and then we work with them on how they want to deal with those issues and then we put the agreement together to achieve our client’s goals.
 Of course, for some of these components, we use as a base some of the language that has worked in the past in China.
 This is the benefit of working with us: we know what works and we know what fails.
 But the resulting contract in each case is unique.

 So in that sense, there is no template.
 There is just decades of experience in drafting agreements for doing business in China or for doing business with China.
-This is why whenever someone asks me to send them a “template” agreement I tell them I cannot because I have no way to know which of the nearly infinite number of alternatives they should follow.
+This is why whenever someone asks us to send them a “template” agreement we tell them we cannot because we have no way to know which of the nearly infinite number of alternatives they should follow.
 How will they pick and choose from a dozen options for a relatively simple provision?
 What is unique about their situation?
 Will the most common solution we have used in the past even make sense for them?
 Does it make sense for their industry?
 Their business?
 Their product?
 Their location?
 What if the law has changed?
 What if the law changes two days after we start drafting?

 Our approach to China contracts is based on three supports: 1) Decades of China experience, 2) A deep understanding of the Chinese civil law system and the Chinese court system, 3) A deep understanding of how contracts actually work in China.
 If your in-house lawyer combines all three of these, you do not need us for your contract.